Koolambidi Woola translates to ‘celebrating young people’ – Koolambidi meaning ‘young people aged 12 to 25 years’ and Woola meaning ‘celebrate’.

 Climb the Rotary Tower for a 360 view of Bunbury – located at Apex Drive, Marlston Hill.

-Brave the Boulters stairs to take in the view atop Boulter Heights or simply drive to the top – located at Hair Crescent.
+Brave the Boulters stairs to take in the view atop Boulters Heights or simply drive to the top – located at Haig Crescent.

 Situated at Mangrove Cove across from Koombana Bay you will find another popular tourist attraction and lookout.
 At the top you will be greeted with another 360-vantage point of Bunbury.